 …so we turned back halfway and returned to the safe land.

 I do have to say that the hike was enjoyable.
-The mountain was in front of us, the ocean was behind and right next to us, bushes and trees were swaying with the wind.
+The mountain was in front of us, the ocean was behind and right next to us, bushes and trees were swaying in the wind.
 You couldn’t be more in tune with nature than that.
 But it was a wise decision to come down before any of us slipped in the mud and literally become part of nature.

-When we got back to flat lands, we had to come up with new plans since any activity involving climbing mountains was now off the grid.
+When we got back to flatlands, we had to come up with new plans since any activity involving climbing mountains was now off the grid.
 Fortunately, Isle of Arran has no shortage of beautiful landscapes.

 These two brave kids played right next to sea waves.
 I was scared that the wind would lift them off and drop them into the deep waters but their parents were apparently fine with it.
 The locals here are hardcore.

 Here is my cousin admiring Goatfell from a safe distance.

 We discovered a lovely goat farm on a hill.
 I absolutely wanted to take a photo of one of the goat’s faces but the animals were so focused on eating that grass that none of them bothered to look up.
 Also, this is how I imagine Heidi’s house (even though she lived in the Alps).